mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

   </details>

 ### Set
-* A set is a collection which is unordered and unindexed.
-In Python sets are written with curly brackets.
+* A set is a collection that is unordered and unindexed.
+In Python, sets are written with curly brackets.
-  - Please note that if you create a set with a curly brackets, it should be non-empty; otherwise it is treated as a dictionary.
+  - Please note that if you create a set with a curly bracket, it should be non-empty; otherwise, it is treated as a dictionary.
-* It is suitable for creating unique collection of objects.
+* It is suitable for creating a unique collection of objects.
 * We can do set mathematical operations with this data structure such as _unioin_, _difference_, _intersection_, etc.

   ``` python